amuTBKT/Physics-Editor/README.md

 ````

 #### PolygonHelper
-[Mark Bayazit's Algorithm](http://mpen.ca/406/bayazit) is used to decompose concave shapes
+[Mark Bayazit's Algorithm](http://mpen.ca/406/bayazit) is used to decompose concave shapes.
 Concave shape is decomposed to array of convex shapes, as Box2d supports only convex shapes

+#### Loading Scene
+You can export scene created in editor as json file (structure for the same is available in /resources/loaders folder), which can then be loaded in game engine.
+Currently there are loaders available for [LibGdx](http://libgdx.badlogicgames.com/)(Java) and Box2d-Web(Javascript) in /resources/loaders folder

 UI
 --